nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 | HashSetLinq         | Simple shuffled case - large  |  10000 |    100000 |     1.831 ms |      0.02 |  414.5 KB |            1.62 |
 | BinarySearch        | Simple shuffled case - large  |  10000 |    100000 |     3.895 ms |      0.03 | 256.48 KB |            1.00 |

-#### `LinqContains`
+#### `LinqContains` ⭐

 `LinqContains` is the baseline and is nearly always in the top 4.
-It is a performant, "normal", and easy to understand piece of code - a solid workhorse.
+It is a performant, "normal", and an easy to understand piece of code - a solid workhorse.

 ```csharp
 public List<Customer> LinqContains(List<int> ids, List<Customer> customers)